 While Most Patients Are Successful After Weight Loss Surgery, There Are Instances Where Revision Weight Loss Surgery is Required.
+This revision eitherfixes the issue with the surgery or requires a conversion to another weight loss procedure.

 Failed surgeries can create health risks for those who expected dramatic weight loss as a result of their procedures.
 Regardless of where patients had their surgeries performed, we can permanently restore them and bring relief.
 In fact, the OCC has become the leader in providing affordable solutions that create life-long solutions.